-- 1. you are not admitted to the UBC Summer Session; or - 2. you have a substantiated medical reason preventing University attendance; or - 3. your courses have been cancelled by the University; or - 4. if you are no longer a student of the University (due to loss of student status or withdrawal); or - 5. you can demonstrate unusual or compelling circumstances which, in the judgement of the Associate Director Residence Admissions and Administration, merit special consideration; - 6. your employment at UBC has been prematurely terminated; or - 7. your research project at UBC has been prematurely terminated.
+- a) you are not admitted to UBC; or - b) you have a substantiated medical reason preventing University attendance; or - c) your courses have been cancelled by the University; or - d) if you are no longer a student of the University (due to loss of student status or withdrawal); or e) you can demonstrate unusual or compelling circumstances which, in the judgement of the Associate Director, Residence Admissions and Administration, merit special consideration.

-In each of the cases above you will be required to provide documentation satisfactory to Student Housing and Community Services to substantiate your request for a waiver
+In each of the cases above you will be required to provide documentation satisfactory to Student Housing and Community Services to substantiate your request for a waiver https://vancouver.housing.ubc.ca/contract-cancellation/.